netcinematics/WEB3_TREASURE_MAP/README.md

 Hello!
 Thank you @TalonDragon000 for this opportunity, and COLLAB PROJECT!

-## PERSENTATION OVERVIEW 2/16/2023
+## PRESENTATION OVERVIEW 2/16/2023

-> 1) Lessons Learned - from Technical Writers Guild!
+> 1) SBT - Lessons Learned - from Technical Writers Guild!

 > 2) WEB3_TREE | ECOSYSTEM MAP | SBTs - part 2